Contents

 - Training Primary Care Residents on the Social Determinants of Health: This resource from the Greater New York Hospital Association includes foundational content that can be used when teaching social determinants of health concepts to both primary care residents as well as other care team members involved in the routine screening process.

-Health coach training to help staff develop skills to communicate with patients more effectively
+Develop skills to communicate with patients more effectively

 - AMA STEPS Forward®: Health Coaching: This learning module from AMA STEPS Forward® outlines steps to help you develop and implement a health coaching model in your practice.

-Long form courses with background education on HIV, STDs, viral hepatitis, and LTBI Essentials
+HIV, STIs, viral hepatitis, and LTBI Essentials

 - HIV: